jupyterhub/the-littlest-jupyterhub/README.rst

 The Littlest JupyterHub (TLJH) can run on any server that is running at least **Ubuntu 18.04**.
 Earlier versions of Ubuntu are not supported.
-We have a bunch of tutorials to get you started.
+We have several tutorials to get you started.

 - Tutorials to create a new server from scratch on a cloud provider & run TLJH on it.
 These are **recommended** if you do not have much experience setting up